-The Sixteen days of Activism for the Elimination of Violence against Women is an international campaign which is celebrated across the world annually.
-The campaign spans from the 25th of November which is International Day for the Elimination of Violence against Women (IDEVAW) to the 10th of December, the International Human Rights Day (IHRD), thus illustrating the link between violence against women and human rights.
-Every year, JG organises sixteen days campaign to eliminate violence against women and girls.
+The Sixteen Days of Activism for the Elimination of Violence Against Women is an international campaign which is celebrated across the world annually.
+The campaign spans from the 25th of November, the International Day for the Elimination of Violence against Women (IDEVAW), to the 10th of December, the International Human Rights Day (IHRD).
+Metaphorically, we are illustrating the link between violence against women and human rights.
+Every year, JG organizes sixteen days campaign to eliminate violence against women and girls.

 The main objective of this campaign is to sensitize community at large on the issues gender based violence, build a network of women, make the state institution mare aware of gender related violations, show that women are not alone and seek accountability.

 We worked with 15 local NGOs to create One Billion Rising.
 The campaign fought against violence against women and reached 30,000 people men and women both from rural and urban communities.
 With the help of NGOs and collectives, various sensitization activities were conducted.
 Day and night meetings were held with women’s collectives and community members in 73 villages of the Kangra district on the topic of gender based violence in society.
 Students of 30 schools and 5 colleges rose in morning assemblies with slogans and songs.
 Human Chain and candlelight vigils were organized in collaboration with the Tibetan Women Association and 3 Nunneries, 2 monasteries, NGO’s and community members.